strapi/documentation/docusaurus/docs/dev-docs/configurations/features.md

 - Features configuration is part of the `config` object and can be accessed with `strapi.config.get('features')`.

-- The `strapi` object can be used to check if a future flag is enabled, using the following method: `strapi.future.isEnabled('featureName')`.
+- The `strapi` object can be used to check if a future flag is enabled, using the following method: `strapi.features.future.isEnabled('featureName')`.

 ## Available future flags